ConfederacyOfGaia/ghosts-of-saltmarsh/xp.md

 # Experimental Saltmarsh XP Protocol

-Tracking XP in the traditional sense is error prone and fiddly, and really only rewards killing monsters.
+Tracking XP in the traditional sense is error-prone and fiddly, and really only rewards killing monsters.
 Milestone XP is an improvement, but it assumes that you are running a linear campaign with well-defined story beats, and is not friendly to new characters or players that cannot attend every session.
-The below alternate XP system attempts to address these issues by presenting a simpified point-based system that rewards players for good play, big-picture thinking, and adhering to their characters' beliefs.
+The below alternate XP system attempts to address these issues by presenting a simplified point-based system that rewards players for good play, big-picture thinking, and adhering to their characters' beliefs.

 ## Assumptions